ocapuozzo/p4tuning.org/pages/musaic/musaic_12temperament.md

 Each interval has a name (or even several if we ignore enharmonic identification) **resulting from tonal analys** which is based on 7 notes and not 12...
 This results in a naming not always logical, a priori: fifth = 7, third major = 4, etc.

-Here is a table of common names.
+Here is a table of intervlas common names (from PC = 0) :
 {% include image.html file='musaic/interval-piano-guitar.png' alt='interval names' caption='Current interval names from pitch class C = 0' %}
 {% include image.html file='musaic/interval-piano-guitar-jazz.png' alt='interval names jazz' caption='interval names in jazz analysis from pitch class C = 0' %}